 -Check out our host Astheroshe on her blog, accro.
 She has the complete recipe along with her spumoni inspired fillings, HERE.
 See above for my wheat-free/dairy-free adaptations.

--I filled my entremets with this avocado pudding from Jenn, The Leftover Queen
+-I filled my entremets with this avocado pudding from Jenn, The Leftover Queen.

 -I didn't use a recipe for the cashew creme.
 I just took well soaked cashews and blended them with a little water and a touch of maple syrup and vanilla extract until they were whipped.